Military Rabbinate

 The Military Rabbinate (חיל הרבנות הצבאית, Heil HaRabanut HaTzvait) is a corps in the Israel Defense Forces that provides religious services to soldiers, primarily to Jews, but also including non-Jews, and makes decisions on issues of religion and military affairs.
 The Military Rabbinate is headed by the Chief Military Rabbi, who is ranked a Brigadier General.
-The current Chief Military Rabbi is Eyal Karim.
+The current Chief Military Rabbi is Eyal Krim.

 Mission

 The Military Rabbinate constitutes the body responsible for religious institutions in the military.
 In every unit or military base, there are Military Rabbinate soldiers assigned responsibility for assuring religious services, in particular, Kashrut of the kitchen and the maintenance of the synagogue and its inventory.
 Actively serving soldiers can request from the Rabbinate representatives to perform marriage ceremonies as well as the Brit milah.

 The Military Rabbinate is responsible for treating the bodies of soldiers from the Halakha standpoint, including the identification and post-mortem treatment of bodies, and conducting military funerals.
-In the past decade, the use of Integrated Automated Fingerprint Identification System was implemented, setting the IDF at the cutting edge of fingerprint identification technology.
 The Military Rabbinate also attends to the burial of enemy soldiers and the exhuming in conjunction with prisoner exchanges.
 Prior to the establishment of ZAKA, it was also responsible for treating the victims of suicide attacks.
 More recently, it was placed in charge of dismantling the cemetery in Gush Katif during the Gaza disengagement plan.

+Inclusion of non-Jewish Soldiers

+The Rabbinate is a solely Jewish organization, and does not employ Imams, Qadis, or Ministers for its non-Jewish soldiers, although soldiers of any religion can technically enlist in the Rabbinate.
+In the early 2000s, a bill was proposed in the Knesset that would obligate the Rabbinate to appoint non-Jewish chaplains after the Israeli-Palestinian community refused to conduct a funeral for fallen Muslim IDF soldier Halil Tahar, who was killed clearing a minefield in Shebaa Farms.
+The bill was not taken up, but the IDF committed to providing more services to non-Jewish soldiers.

+The Rabbinate provides religious services, motivational talks, and inter-communal connection, as well as general chaplaincy services.